Wednesday, November 30, 2016

 When that sense of security is achieved autonomy and its enjoyment becomes possible.
 In chaos there is not security.

 Think about this simple example.
 I know exactly where I will be sleeping three Thursday's from now.
-Now think about how many people who are caught up in an existence where they cannot make such a prediction with any degree of certainty--and I am not even talking about homeless people, just the enormous number of people living without any control over their future.
+Now think about how many people there who are caught up in an existence where they cannot make such a prediction with any degree of certainty--and I am not even talking about homeless people, just the enormous number of people living without any control over their future.

 Working with horses can be the most important step in overcoming a Hellish existence that many people will ever take.
 But healing is a process.